-The fridge freezer is a kitchen essential, so it's worth getting a good one.
+A strong performing fridge freezer is a kitchen essential, so it's worth doing your research.
+Luckily, we did it for you.
 Our best fridge freezer round-up splits them into two sections: the best 60cm fridge freezers and the best side-by-side fridge freezers.

 Whether you’re looking for a traditional 60cm fridge freezer or a larger side-by-side or French door fridge freezer, this round-up has all bases covered.
 There are pricey fridge freezers and cheap fridge freezers that deliver performance at a reasonable price.

 There are a lot more areas to consider than type and style, too.
 We’ve also sized up storage capacity, running costs, noise, consistency, insulation, humidity and extras, such as water dispensers and additional drawers.

 Click the ‘Next’ arrow above or browse the list below to view our favourites, or read on find out how we test fridge freezers.

 Best for Fridge Space – Samsung RL60GZEIHHi